s15n/typst-thmbox/README.md

 # Typst Thmbox

-A typst package providing environments for theorems and proofs.
+A typst package providing modern environments for theorems and proofs;
+equipped with predefined variants for all common use cases but also the flexibility to create custom ones with ease.

 ## Usage